 For more information about Governors at Chiltern Primary School, please click on the link here to take you to the gov.uk website.

 How do we perform our role?

-	As well as meeting at least six times a year as a full governing board, there are two main sub-committees – Finance, Personnel and Premises and Curriculum which also meet six times a year.
+As well as meeting at least six times a year as a full governing board, there are two main sub-committees – Finance, Personnel and Premises and Teaching and Learning which also meet six times a year.